Finding sound shells in LISA mock data using likelihood sampling: Analysis

 The detection of a signal is significantly more likely for the data predicted by the simulations.
 There is a small region for strong phase transitions and slow wall velocities where the double broken power law is reconstructed.\footnote{Note that simulations in~\cite{Cutting:2019zws} demonstrate that vorticity is produced in this region of parameter space, which is not captured by the simplified simulations.} For phase transitions with $\alpha \gtrsim 0.15$ the single broken power law provides the best fit for all wall velocities.
 In a thin sliver around $\alpha \sim 0.1$, the power law provides the best fit.
 Only for $\alpha\lesssim0.1$, the reconstruction finds only noise.

 The bottom left plots of Figures~\ref{fig:AICss} and \ref{fig:AICsim} provide further insight in the relation between the break distance and the wall velocity, and also in the difference between the two source models.
-The bottom left plot of Figure~\ref{fig:AICsim} shows a clear relation between the break distance and the wall velocity, implying that the reconstructed break distance could be used to infer the value of the bubble wall velocity.
+The relation between the break distance and the wall velocity is already suggested by Eq.~(\ref{eq:lss}), which sets the position of one of the breaks, and which depends on $\beta$ and on $v_w$ via $\xi_{\rm shell}$.
+As the other break position is set by $R_*$, the $\beta$-dependence drops out of the break ratio.
+The bottom left plot of Figure~\ref{fig:AICsim} indeed shows a clear relation between the break distance and the wall velocity, implying that the reconstructed break distance could be used to infer the value of the bubble wall velocity.
 Distinguishing between the two values of the velocity that yield the same break ratio requires input from the other reconstructed signal parameters and/or input from the new physics model.

 The break distance becomes largest when the wall velocity approaches the speed of sound, since the sound shell becomes very thin in this regime.
 The bottom middle graph of Figure~\ref{fig:AICsim} shows that the reconstruction of the break distance is remarkably successful for the simulation data, given the limited success of the double broken power law fit indicated by the top right graph.